jballanc/ducksauce/README.md

 As this project is still extremely young, the biggest thing you can do to help right now is use it!
-If you find bugs, wish it worked a bit differently, or have some ideas on how it could be made even better, please use the "issue tracker":https://github.com/jballanc/ducksauce/issues to let me know.
-If you are using it and would like to share any tips or tricks, please feel free to add a page to the "wiki":https://github.com/jballanc/ducksauce/wiki.
+If you find bugs, wish it worked a bit differently, or have some ideas on how it could be made even better, please use the [issue tracker](https://github.com/jballanc/ducksauce/issues) to let me know.
+If you are using it and would like to share any tips or tricks, please feel free to add a page to the [wiki](https://github.com/jballanc/ducksauce/wiki).
 Thanks!

 ## Copyright